mtlynch/mtlynch.io/content/retrospectives/2023/12/index.md

 The idea was that big tech is basically poison.
 Everything they produce is buggy, bloated, unreliable, and overpriced.

-And the reason more people aren't aware of it is that big tech controls software conferences, and they prevent presenters from speaking honestly about the problems in big tech software.
+And the reason more people aren't aware of it, according to speakers, is that big tech controls software conferences, and they prevent presenters from speaking honestly about the problems in big tech software.
 I've spoken at a few mid-level conferences, and nobody's ever told me that I can't criticize big tech, so this rang false to me.

 I'm sympathetic to this viewpoint.
 I prefer to avoid big tech when there's an indie alternative available.
 But I also think that big tech does a lot of things very well and does most of the heavy lifting in driving technology forward.
 I think it's a mistake to simply turn up our noses at it and assume the indie thing is always better than the big tech equivalent.